growilabs/growi-docs/docs/en/admin-guide/admin-cookbook/attachment.md

 If you want to fix the GCS settings with environment variables, set the environment variable `GCS_USES_ONLY_ENV_VARS_FOR_SOME_OPTIONS` to `true` and put a value in the above environment variable.
 If it is not set, null will be entered.

-If pinning the GCS settings with the environment variable `GCS_USES_ONLY_ENV_VARS_FOR_SOME_OPTIONS` is enabled, the form values of the GCS settings in the file upload settings are invalid and cannot be changed.
+If pinning the GCS settings with the environment variable `GCS_USES_ONLY_ENV_VARS_FOR_SOME_OPTIONS` is enabled, the form values of the GCS settings in the file upload settings are disabled and cannot be changed.

 ## Attached File Size Limitation